Best rates guaranteed

 Saint-Rémy-de-Provence

-A charming Provençal village, Saint-Rémy-de-Provence seduces with its understated elegance.
-Between art galleries, colorful markets, and ancient ruins, it embodies the southern art of living.
+The charming Provençal village of Saint-Rémy-de-Provence captivates with its understated elegance.
+Between art galleries, colorful markets, and ancient ruins, it embodies the art of living in the South of France.

-It is also a major source of inspiration for Van Gogh, several of whose works were created here, in the heart of a luminous and soothing landscape.
+It was also a major source of inspiration for Van Gogh, many of whose works were created here, in the heart of a luminous and peaceful landscape.

 Les Baux-de-Provence

-Perched on a rocky spur, Les Baux-de-Provence reveals a spectacular panorama of the Alpilles.
+Perched on a rocky spur, Les Baux-de-Provence offers a spectacular panorama of the Alpilles mountains.

-This medieval village, ranked among the most beautiful in France, invites you to stroll through cobbled streets, ancient fortresses and the Carrières de Lumières, where immersive projections transform the stone into a true artistic canvas.
+This medieval village, listed among the most beautiful in France, invites you to stroll among cobbled streets, ancient fortresses, and the Carrières de Lumières, where immersive projections transform the stone into a veritable artistic canvas.

 Anduze

-At the gateway to the Cévennes, Anduze charms visitors with its authentic character and gentle way of life.
-The famous Cévennes Bamboo Grove, its little tourist train, and its colorful markets make it a pleasant destination for nature and heritage lovers.
+At the gateway to the Cévennes mountains, Anduze charms visitors with its authentic character and relaxed lifestyle.
+The famous Bamboo Garden in the Cévennes, its little tourist train, and its colorful markets make it a delightful destination for nature and heritage lovers.